flurrux/insta-loader/README.md

 so before you use this extension, you have to be willing to wait for a fix when something breaks and then [manually re-install the extension](#install).

-## current breakage
+## previous breakage

-it seems that as of March 30th 2023 (most likely earlier), video downloads of carousel posts are broken again.
+on March 30th 2023, i've noticed that video downloads on carousel posts were broken again.
-i will try to fix it as soon as i can, but this may take a while due to my increasingly unstable internet connection.
+this was due to Instagram now making a specific API call several times when i've assumed it would only be made once.
+the fix is available in the newest release (1.3.16).

+please note that there may be another error with video downloads from single-post pages. if a download fails for you, try to reload the page and download again. i'll keep an eye out for this problem.

 ## current limitations are: